Becoming a Notary

-- Obtain a $10,000 notary bond from a bonding company or insurance agency with your name exactly as you wish to be commissioned.
+- Obtain a $10,000 notary bond from your employers bonding company or insurance agency with your name exactly as you wish to be commissioned.

 Licensed attorneys in Michigan are not required to file a surety bond, but must still bring in the application to the County Clerk’s Office.

-- Complete the application for Michigan Notary Public Appointment.
+- Complete the application for Michigan Notary Public Appointment (online for faster turn around).
 At the bottom of the application in the designated spot print or type your name exactly the way you wish to be commissioned.